Gordon999/Pi-AutoGuider/README.md

 The Pi can also control a Canon DSLR, via an interface, to allow long exposure photographs.

-Sony A6000 can also be controlled by 3 methods...
+Sony A6000 can also be used for long exposure photographs and controlled by 3 methods...

 1) Modifying Sony RM-SPR1 remote button (See Sony.txt and related photos) with extra FOCUS control gpio added (pin 23).
 2) Use of Infra Red diode to a gpio and Sony RMT-VP1 receiver..